Back to blog

 The Fintech Acceleration Effect

 Financial APIs share terminology but little else.
-Every provider calls it a "transaction," but one includes pending authorizations, another doesn't.
+Every provider calls it a "transaction," but one includes pending authorizations while another doesn't.
 One reports amounts in cents, another in dollars with four decimal places.
-These differences aren't documentation issues.
-They reflect fundamental disagreements about financial data modeling.
+These differences aren't documentation issues, since they reflect fundamental disagreements about financial data modeling.

 Compliance requirements multiply complexity.
-PCI compliance for payment data.
-Banking regulations for account access.
-SOC 2 requirements for data handling.
-Each integration must satisfy overlapping but distinct security requirements.
+PCI compliance for payment data, banking regulations for account access, and SOC 2 requirements for data handling all come into play, and each integration must satisfy overlapping but distinct security requirements.
 A vulnerability in one integration exposes your entire platform to audit failures.

 Financial data tolerates no inconsistencies.
 A penny discrepancy in reconciliation triggers hours of investigation.
 A delayed transaction update causes a customer's books to be off.
 A timezone mismatch in payment reporting breaks monthly financial statements.
 The margin for error approaches zero.